US to re-engage with Gavi vaccine alliance amid Ebola outbreak, Rubio says

 Sign up now: Get ST's newsletters delivered to your inbox

-WASHINGTON/LONDON, June 2 - U.S. Secretary of State Marco Rubio said on Tuesday that the U.S. would re-engage with the global vaccine alliance Gavi amid the Ebola outbreak in several African countries.
+WASHINGTON/LONDON - US Secretary of State Marco Rubio said on June 2 that the US would re-engage with the global vaccine alliance Gavi amid the Ebola outbreak in several African countries.

-Rubio told the Senate Foreign Relations Committee that the decision had been made a few weeks ago to re-engage, after the Trump administration pulled funding from Gavi last year.
+Rubio told the Senate Foreign Relations Committee that the decision had been made a few weeks ago to re-engage, after the Trump administration pulled funding from Gavi in 2025.

+Gavi helps the world’s poorest countries to buy vaccines, so they can better protect children from diseases such as measles and diphtheria, but it also works in outbreak response.

 Rubio said that Secretary Kennedy had taken a leading role in determining what was going to happen next with Gavi, but the State Department would now re-engage because “we need to drive this to an outcome”.